Core mechanism

 Downtime

 Any pause, reset, or forced re-warm that interrupts a live sending program.
-At scale, downtime compounds into missed deadlines, broken sequences,
+At scale, downtime compounds into missed deadlines, broken sequences, lost momentum, and inconsistent measurement.

 Doctrine: If a "deliverability fix" requires stopping a campaign, the system is obsolete.